 Bridal Shower Gifts Crafts

-Andaz Press Chocolate Drop Labels Trio, Fits Hershey’s Kisses, Wedding Mr. & Mrs., Orange, 216-Pack, For Bridal Shower, Engagement Party Favors, Gifts, Bags, Stationery, Envelopes, Decor, Decorations
+Andaz Press Chocolate Drop Labels Trio, Fits Hershey’s Kisses, Wedding Mr. & Mrs., Red, 216-Pack, For Bridal Shower, Engagement Party Favors, Gifts, Stationery, Envelopes, Decor, Decorations

 Andaz Press is a premier designer and manufacturer of party decor, specializing in personalized party supplies.
 Andaz Press products are always made with the highest quality paper, materials, and inks.
 Thank you for making Andaz Press a part of your special event! www.andazpress.com…